vidulum/documentation/docs/wallets/mainnet-address-generation.md

 Desktop wallet is in beta testing.
 Please be aware of the [potential risks](https://github.com/crypto-com/chain-desktop-wallet#warning) of using it in mainnet.
 You should run it only on a trusted, safe and offline computer and always verify the mnemonic words before using the address.
 :::

-Download the latest version of the Crypto.org Chain Desktop Wallet [here](https://github.com/crypto-com/chain-desktop-wallet/releases) and follow the steps below to create an address:
+Download the latest version of the Vidulum Chain Desktop Wallet [here](https://github.com/crypto-com/chain-desktop-wallet/releases) and follow the steps below to create an address:

 #### Step 1.
-Open the Crypto.org Chain application on your Ledger device
+Open the Vidulum Chain application on your Ledger device

 #### Step 2.
 Open the application and click "Get Started" to set up an application password.